geovedi/book-notes/2021/atlas-of-the-heart.notes.md

-# Atlas of the Heart
+# Atlas of the Heart: Mapping Meaningful Connection and the Language of Human Experience
 Author: Brené Brown

 ## Introduction